NATIVE AMERICAN CASES

 procedures on case closure, refer to CS 061P Case Closure Overview.

-Therefore, if the order is a tribal order, you must determine where the
+if the order is a tribal order, you must determine where the tribe issuing the

 1.